camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 and how to invoke them.
 This component is the runtime environment specific to Camunda's SaaS use case.

-Regarding Self-Managed environments, you are responsible for providing the runtime environment that can invoke the connectors.
-The connector SDK provides a [pre-packaged environment](#pre-packaged-runtime-environment) and a [connector job handler](#connector-job-handler) to make this situation as convenient as possible.
+Regarding Self-Managed environments, you are responsible for providing the runtime environment that can invoke the Connectors.
+The Connector SDK provides a [pre-packaged environment](#pre-packaged-runtime-environment) and a [connector job handler](#connector-job-handler) to make this situation as convenient as possible.